 Islamic impact

 Arab traders brought Islam to Chad in the eighth century, and it soon proliferated over the area.
-For numerous centuries the Kanem-Bornu Kingdom developed into a significant Islamic center.
+For numerous centuries, the Kanem-Bornu Kingdom developed into a significant Islamic centre.
 Internal strife and invasions from surrounding powers brought about the fall of the kingdom of Kanem-Bornu in the 14th century this resulted in the emergence in southern Chad a strong Bagirmi Kingdom.

 European Colonization

-European nations started colonizing Africa at the late 19th century.
-In 1900 France took seized Chad and included it into French Equatorial Africa.
+Late 19th-century European countries began colonising Africa.
+Supposed by France in 1900, Chad came under French Equatorial Africa.
 Chad changed significantly during this period as French officials instituted contemporary infrastructure and fresh forms of governance.

 French colonialism (1900–1960)

 Local population persecution and exploitation defined the French colonial era in Chad.
-France benefited from the resources of the nation, hence forced labor was employed to create additional infrastructure such railroads.
+France benefited from the resources of the nation; hence, forced labour was employed to create additional infrastructure, such as railroads.
 Chad gained meagre autonomy when it became an overseas territory of the French Union in 1946.
 But Chad did not at last acquire its freedom from France until 1960.

 Tombalbaye rule (1960–1979)

 Following freedom, François Tombalbaye was Chad's first president.
 His authoritarianism and corruption defined his leadership and caused general community unhappiness.
-Ethnic and religious issues drove a civil war between northern and southern groups to start in 1965.
+Ethnic and religious issues drove a civil war between northern and southern groups that started in 1965.
 Thousands of people died during the numerous years of fighting.

 Chad's first civil war (1979–1987)

 Hissène Habré oversaw a military takeover of Tombalbaye in 1979.
 But breaches of human rights and corruption also beset his rule.
-Another rebel group called the National Front for the Salvation of Chad (FNT) arose in 1982 and started a successful attack against Habré's administration.
-This set off the first civil war in Chad, raging until 1987.
+Rising in 1982, another rebel group known as the National Front for the Salvation of Chad (FNT) launched an effective campaign against Habré's government.
+This started the first civil war Chad had, running until 1987.

 Dictatorship of Habré (1987–1990)